fer77/Using-Redux/notes.md

 - Redux _Data contained in the application_.
 - React _Views contained in the application_.

-React/Redux _is a library that connects (bridges) React with Redux.
+- React/Redux _is a library that connects (bridges) React with Redux.
 To do this we need to change (promote) one of our_ components _to a_ container.

 - Container(smart component) _A container is a React component that has a direct connection to the state managed by Redux_.
+It is aware of the state that is contained by Redux.